 She has had many children, as you would expect any goddess of erotic love to have.
 Since the Greek gods did not have paternity tests, I am unsure of who all of the fathers are.
 She had three known children while she was married to Ares: Phobos, Deimos, and Harmonia.

 Eros: Information About Cupid, the God of Love

 Of all her children, Eros became the most famous of her sons.
 We often send cards with his picture on them once a year on Valentine's Day.
 Yes, Eros does go by another name, which we use more often, and that is Cupid.

 He is the god of love who is often the symbol of both Valentine's Day and Sweetheart's Day.
 Eros fell in love with a mortal by the name of Psyche.
 Unfortunately, Aphrodite was jealous of Psyche because of her extreme beauty.
 As any good mother would do, she told Eros that he must convince Psyche to fall in love with a monster.
-Eros didn't want to disobey his mother but wanted to be true to Psyche, so he disguised himself as the hideous being, and agreed to only meet her at night, so she would believe he was truly hideous.
+Eros didn't want to disobey his mother but wanted to be true to Psyche, so he disguised himself as the hideous being, and agreed only to meet her at night, so she would believe he was truly ugly.

 Golden Apple of Discord

 Aphrodite is most infamous for starting the Trojan War.
 All the gods were invited to the wedding of King Peleus and Thetis, a sea nymph (parents of Achilles), well, all the gods except one, Eris, the goddess of discord.
 When Eris found out, she became outraged, so she made a plan that would cause complete chaos.
 She placed a golden apple that labeled, "to the fairest," at the wedding.
 Hera, Athena, and Aphrodite all believed themselves to be the fairest of them all and felt that the golden apple was intended for them.